Ph.D., 2008, Georgia State University, Educational Policy Studies

 Childhood obesity, physical activity, school and community health, health policy

-Dr. Rodney Lyn serves as Associate Dean for Academic Affairs as well as Director of the Division of Health Management and Policy at the School of Public Health at Georgia State University and Associate Professor in the Department of Health Policy and Behavioral Science.
+Dr. Rodney Lyn serves as Associate Dean for Academic Affairs in the School of Public Health at Georgia State University and Associate Professor in the Department of Health Policy and Behavioral Science.
 His research is focused on childhood obesity prevention, school and community health, and the reduction of health disparities.
 He has special interest in identifying effective policy and system approaches to increasing physical activity and healthy eating in children and has published numerous peer-reviewed articles on these topics.